2020 Virtual Piano Competition

 Khachaturian: Allegro giocoso (1st mvt) from Sonatina in C (ABRSM grade 7)

-Chopin: Nocturne in F minor Op.
-55 #1
+Chopin: Nocturne in F minor, Op.
+55, no. 1

 Senior Artists (ages 16-18)

-Rachmaninoff: Elégie Op.
-3 #1 (ABRSM grade 8)
+Rachmaninoff: Elégie, Op.
+3, no. 1 (ABRSM grade 8)

 Glinka/Balakirev: L’Alouette (The Lark)

-Fauré: Berceuse from Dolly Suite Op.
-56 #1
+Fauré: Berceuse from Dolly Suite, Op.
+56, no. 1

-Schubert: Polonaise in F major D599 Op.
-75 #4
+Schubert: Polonaise in F major, D599, Op.
+75, no. 4

-Albeniz, J.S.
-Bach, Barber, Beethoven, Brahms, Chopin, Debussy, Ginastera, Liszt, Poulenc, Prokofiev, Rachmaninoff, Ravel, Schubert, Schumann, Scriabin, Stravinsky, or an original composition (not an arrangement) by any contemporary composer.
-A contemporary composer is defined, in this case, by someone who is still living today.
+Albéniz, J.S.
+Bach, Barber, Bartok, Beethoven, Brahms, Chopin, Debussy, Ginastera, Haydn, Liszt, Mendelssohn, Mozart, Poulenc, Prokofiev, Rachmaninoff, Ravel, Schubert, Schumann, Scriabin, Stravinsky, or an original composition (not an arrangement or transcription) by any contemporary composer.
+A contemporary composer is defined as someone who is living today.

 10 minutes is the maximum time allotted, not the goal.
 Performances lasting longer than 10 minutes will be disqualified.